Brian D. Wolfe, MD, Iola – Chairman

 Randy Rasa, Iola – Board Member

 Randy Rasa joined the Thrive Board of Directors in 2015.
-Randy has a background in electronics engineering and software development, with a BSEET from Devry University, and has worked as a freelancer for the last decade, offering web site design and development at Cleversoul.com.
-Randy is also an advocate for bicycling and active transportation, having served on the board of KanBikeWalk, our statewide bicycling and pedestrian advocacy organization, and authoring Kansas Cyclist, the web’s premier web site for bicycling in Kansas.
-Locally, he serves as the lead volunteer for the Lehigh Portland Trails.
+Randy has a background in electronics engineering and software development, with a BSEET from Devry University, and has worked as a freelancer for the last decade, offering web site design and development services.
+Randy is also an advocate for bicycling and active transportation, having served on the board of KanBikeWalk, the statewide bicycling and pedestrian advocacy organization, and authoring Kansas Cyclist, the web’s premier web site for bicycling in Kansas, Bike Prairie Spirit, and The Dirt Bum blog.
+Locally, he serves as the lead volunteer for the Lehigh Portland Trails singletrack, and as an advocate for bicycling in Allen County.
 Randy and his wife, Laura, moved to Iola in Fall 2013, after having resided in Johnson County since the early 1980s, attracted by Allen County’s robust trail network and Iola’s thriving antiques scene.
 Laura is living her dream, running The Market Place on the historic Iola square.